Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes

-Nathanael began with very low expectations for Jesus to be the Messiah, but all doubts were taken away.
-Nathanael went from doubt to declaring Jesus is “Rabbi,” “the Son of God,” and “the King of Israel” all in one sentence.
+Nathanael began with low expectations for Jesus to be the Messiah, but all doubts were removed.
+Nathanael went from doubt to declaring Jesus is “Rabbi,” “the Son of God,” and “the King of Israel” in one sentence.

 John 1:50 Jesus said, “YOU BELIEVE BECAUSE I told you I saw you under the fig tree.
 You shall see greater things than that.”

 Jesus wasn’t presenting a question.
-He’s telling Nathanael why Nathanael believed, but also told Nathanael, “You ain’t seen nothing yet.”
+He was telling Nathanael why Nathanael believed and also told Nathanael, “You haven’t seen anything yet.”
 Jesus questioned Philip, “Don’t you believe…” (Joh 14:10).
 Jesus told Nathanael, “You Believe because…”

 John 1:51 He then added, “I tell you the truth, you shall see heaven open, and the angels of God ascending and descending on the SON OF MAN.”

-Jesus gave Apostle Nathanael a metaphor from the life of Jacob called “Jacob’s ladder” (Gen 28).
+Jesus gave Apostle Nathanael a metaphor from Jacob’s life called “Jacob’s ladder” (Gen 28).
 Apostle Nathanael would see, and did, heaven’s supernatural power and divine revelation come down upon Jesus.
-Not only did Jesus verify he was the Messiah.
-Jesus let Apostle Nathanael in on a secret.
-Not only was Jesus “Rabbi,” “the Son of God,” and “King of kings,” Jesus is also the Son of Man.
+Not only did Jesus verify that he was the Messiah, but Jesus also let Apostle Nathanael in on a secret.
+Not only was Jesus “Rabbi,” “the Son of God,” and “King of kings,” but Jesus is also the Son of Man.

 Apostle Nathanael Bartholomew and His Fig Tree Luke 6:12-16 audio video notes